UK government recalls Parliament for emergency legislation to save British Steel

-LONDON (AP) — The U.K. government on Friday called an emergency weekend session of Parliament to pass legislation aimed at saving the country's last factory that makes steel directly from raw materials, a move that has been widely called for since U.S. President Donald Trump imposed tariffs on imported steel.
+LONDON (AP) — The U.K. government on Friday called an emergency weekend Parliament session to pass legislation aimed at saving the country's last factory that makes steel directly from raw materials, a move widely called for since U.S. President Donald Trump imposed tariffs on imported steel.

 “This afternoon, the future of British Steel hangs in the balance," Starmer said.
 “Jobs, investment, growth, our economic and national security are all on the line.”